John-yg-Yim/BirdCLEF-2025/README.md

 # 🐦 BirdCLEF+2025 - Bird Sound Classification (Kaggle Competition)

-This repository contains the final code used in the BirdCLEF+2025 competition, where the objective was to classify 206 bird species from 60-second soundscape recordings.
+This repository contains the final code used in the BirdCLEF+2025 competition, where the objective was to classify 206 species — primarily birds, but also includes amphibians, mammals, and insects — from 60-second soundscape recordings.

 Our best model was trained from scratch using EfficientNetV2 and custom preprocessing, and an ensemble version using public NFNet + SE-ResNeXt models achieved Bronze medal-level performance.